-No, a love of dogs is the main qualification.
+No, a love of animals (especially dogs or horses depending on the project) is the main qualification.
 You will be given guidance and training, and will be supervised by the project staff.
 A certain amount of independence is required to be a volunteer.

 Yes, on arrival you will receive orientation from our project coordinator, giving local information and advice.
 Basic training will be given to ensure you achieve the project objectives.

-If you arrive at Cusco international airport then we will meet you there and take you to the hotel or homestay family.
+If you arrive at Cusco international airport then we will meet you there and take you to the hotel, volunteer house or homestay family.
 We will also do an orientation with you and show you how to travel from the hotel or your homestay family to the project via public transportation.

 Globalteer is fully committed to ensuring that your volunteer placement is responsible.
 More information can be found on our Responsible Volunteering Page.

 As a UK registered Charity, Globalteer is financially transparent, our accounts are independently audited and posted online.
 You can read a full report on where your money goes here.